Myka Relocate

-Myka Relocate were an American metalcore band formed in Lafayette, Louisiana in 2007, later based in Houston, Texas.
-The band has released three studio albums, Self Portrait as a Frozen Father, Lies to Light the Way and The Young Souls in addition to taking part in four annual South by So What?! music festivals between 2012 and 2015 as well as the 2016 SO WHAT!
+Myka Relocate were an American metalcore band formed in Lafayette, Louisiana, in 2007, and later based in Houston, Texas.
+The band released three studio albums, Self Portrait as a Frozen Father, Lies to Light the Way and The Young Souls.
+It performed at the annual South by So What?! music festival from 2012 to 2015 and at the 2016 SO WHAT!
 Music Festival.
-The band is credited with being able to successfully combine electronic elements, guttural screaming and pop vocals.
+The band combined electronic elements, guttural screaming, and pop vocals.